Predicting co-segregation in alloys with solute-solute interactions: GB segregation thermodynamics

 The SS model, proposed by Wagih and Schuh \cite{wagihSpectrumGrainBoundary2019}, has been widely applied to dilute conditions.
 Its framework is straightforward: in each iteration, a single solute atom is used to substitute a target GB site, such that only solute-GB interactions are captured, while solute-solute interactions are neglected.
 After sampling all GB sites, the resulting SS segregation energy dataset is described using the skew-normal distribution \cite{wagihSpectrumGrainBoundary2019}.
 The spectrum is then used to numerically solve the SS model, yielding the GB segregation profile for the given solute species, expressed as the GB solute concentration ($X^{gb}$) as a function of the global solute concentration ($X^{tot}$).

 Regarding the DS model, further details can be found in our previous study \cite{zhangGrainBoundarySegregation2024}.
 Here, we highlight several key aspects of this framework.
 In contrast to the SS model, the DS framework considers the simultaneous substitution of two solute atoms at neighboring sites, with at least one site located at the GB.
 Therefore, a nearest neighbor ($i-j$) pair list is required, in contrast to the GB site list used in the SS segregation framework.
-In this pair list, the left-hand sites ($j$) may correspond to either GB or near-GB bulk sites.
+In this pair list, the left-hand sites ($i$) are restricted to GB sites, while the right-hand sites ($j$) may correspond to either GB or near-GB bulk sites.

 Within this framework, the pairwise segregation energy for an A-X binary system, $\Delta E_{i(j)}^{A(X-X)}$, is defined as \cite{zhangGrainBoundarySegregation2024}:

 where $\Delta H_{ij}^{A(X-X)}$ denotes the segregation energy of two solute atoms occupying site $i$ and $j$, which is given by: